Redundant Array Computation Elimination: Related Work

 \subsection{Data Dependence}

 The data dependence test \cite{optimizing-compilers,yu2012fast,data-depend-83} targets two array references and at least one of them is a write.
 On the contrary, redundant computation means two or more expressions performing the same operation on the same array elements (or the same values).
-Thus, the redundancy detection focuses on reads.
-However, this is not an essential difference.
-The dependence techniques can also be applied to find two array reads to the same memory address.
+This difference is not critical, since dependence techniques can also be applied to identify two array reads accessing the same memory address.
+However, the two analyses differ in more essential aspects.

-The essential differences between the data dependence test and the computation redundancy elimination are three-fold.
+Specifically, the essential differences between the data dependence test and the computation redundancy elimination are three-fold.
 First, the dependence test seeks to check whether there is at least one iteration that the two references access the same memory address.
 However, the redundancy elimination in loops only targets a large number of common computations.
 Second, the practical general dependence test technique is often conservative in the sense that it may report a false dependence but must report all real data dependence.
 However, as an optimization technique, the redundancy elimination should ensure a potential performance improvement.
 Finally, the data dependence test focuses on array references, while the computation redundancy targets expressions.
 Therefore, it needs a new method to determine the redundancy between two data reuses and between two expressions.